SjayTheGift/SjayTheGift/README.md

 - 👯 I’m looking to collaborate on **Anything**

-- 👨‍💻 All of my projects are available at [Portfolio](https://esethujonas.netlify.app/)
+- 👨‍💻 All of my projects are available at [Esethu-Jonas](https://esethujonas.netlify.app/)

 - 📝 I regularly write articles on [No Blog](No Blog)

 - 💬 Ask me about **Django, Python**

 - 📫 How to reach me **Jonas.esethu24@gmail.com**

-- 📄 Know about my experiences [CommingSoon](CommingSoon)

 - ⚡ Fun fact **I know how to Dj**